Serggus/public-scripts/nutanix/readme.md

 # Nutanix Scripts

-The scripts in this folder relate to Nutanix management
+The scripts in this folder relate to Nutanix management.

 ## configurevcenter.ps1